Is The Workplace A Jungle?

 Be careful of the buzzing bees called the rumormongers.

 Thinking that they are your friends and therefore could be trusted, you share with them your darkest secrets.
-Later you’ll just discover that the entire workplace is talking about the skeletons you’re keeping in your closet.
+Later you’ll discover that the entire workplace is talking about the skeletons you keep in your closet.
+These people would let the cat out of the bag so easily.

 Gossiping is a deadly disease in the workplace.
-So contagious it is that even the people who consider themselves as professionals and who think of themselves as decent individuals spread gossips – both personal and work-related.
+So contagious it is that even the people who consider themselves professionals and think of themselves as decent individuals spread personal and work-related gossip.

 Among your co-workers, you should also be able to spot the crabs.